Skip to main content

 What Is a Health Savings Account?

-A health savings account (HSA) is a savings account used by people enrolled to cover medical and health expenses.
+A health savings account (HSA) is a savings account used by people enrolled in high-deductible health plans to cover medical and health expenses.
 Although the Affordable Care Act of 2009 (ACA) increased accessibility to health insurance, individuals and families still face steep health care costs.
 A health savings account is a tool that helps qualified people and families cover these costs.

 Health Savings Accounts Basics